-In our new house I want floors that are easy to clean and maintain and look nice and bright which is why I am going for white floorboards.
-I think wooden floors are easy to clean and perfect for children and as we had original victorian floorboards underneath the carpet in our new house I thought I would go about restoring them and painting them white.
+In our new house I want hardwood floors that are easy to clean and maintain and look nice and bright which is why I wanted to paint the floorboards white.
+I think painted floors are easy to clean and perfect for children and as we had original victorian floorboards underneath the carpet in our new house I thought I would go about restoring them and painting them white.

-I spent a lot of time researching how best to go about it so I thought I would share all that with you here in case you want to recreate the look.
+I spent a lot of time researching how best to paint a wood floor so I thought I would share all that with you here in case you want to recreate the painted floorboards look.

 When we started off some of the floorboards were loose and had large splintered chunks out of them.
 There were also lots of nails and staples sticking out from where the carpet had been laid before.
 So the first job was to pull out all the staples, hammer in the nails and fix down any loose floorboards.
 We used a pair of pliers, a hammer and an electric screwdriver to fix down the loose boards.
 We had a couple of areas that needed new sections of floorboard so we bought some new and cut it to size and screwed it into the supporting batons.
 We weren't bothered by any joining lines as we weren't going for a 'perfect' look.